top of page

 2. Ulipristal Acetate (UPA) containing pill

-Ulipristal acetate (UPA) works by preventing the female hormone progesterone from having its normal effect, in order to prevent or delay ovulation, and to thin the lining of the uterus to prevent implantation (when a fertilized egg attaches itself to the wall of the uterus to begin a pregnancy).
-It can help prevent an unintended pregnancy if taken as soon as possible up to 120 hours (5 days) after unprotected sex.
-It is used as a single pill, and can only be purchased with a doctor's prescription.
+Another pill that can be used as emergency contraception is the pill containing Ulipristal acetate (UPA).
+It works by preventing the female hormone progesterone from having its normal effect, in order to prevent or delay ovulation, and to thin the lining of the uterus to prevent implantation (when a fertilized egg attaches itself to the wall of the uterus to begin a pregnancy).

 types of Emergency contraceptive pill or morning after pill or plan b